onejeuu/sc-file/docs/source/usage.rst

 Default command.
 Converts game assets to standard formats.

 ``PATHS``
   One or more files or directories.
-Accepts full paths, relative paths, and wildcard patterns (``*``).
+Accepts absolute paths, relative paths, and wildcard patterns (``*``).
 Only files with supported extensions are processed.

   .. code-block:: bash